 If self-doubt isn’t painful enough you resort to self-destructive behaviors.
 This is the crown achievement of the victim mentality.

 This one can manifest as a focus inward on yourself or outward at others.
 Almost everyone with the victim mentality uses this one to some extent.
 Blaming others is one of the classic unhealthy coping mechanisms.
 So, it is easy to pick up because it is so prevalent in our popular culture.
-In fact, politicians use it so blatantly we don’t recognize it.
+Politicians use it so blatantly we don’t recognize it.

 These tactics can be overt or subtle.
 For example, a subtle outward way to blame is allowing others to make major decisions.
 This way, if things don’t work out you can blame them.
 You find enjoyment in placing blame.
 This makes them responsible.